elyra-ai/community/contributing.md

 ## Creating a Pull Request

-1. Fork the Github repository at https://github.com/elyra-ai/xxx if you haven't already
+1. Fork the Github repository at https://github.com/elyra-ai/xxx if you haven't already.
 1. Clone your fork, create a new branch, push commits to the branch.
 1. Consider whether documentation or tests need to be added or updated as part of the change, and add them as needed.
 1. Open a pull request against the master branch of elyra-ai/elyra.
 (Only in special cases would the PR be opened